rij12/csa/README.md

 # README

-Code for the SE31520/CHM5820 CSA (CS Alumni Application), V2d
+Code for the SE31520/CHM5820 CSA (CS Alumni Application), V3

-This version corresponds to the reference slides on testing in workshop 7 of the module.
+This version corresponds to the worksheet of simple relationships.
 A series of further version will be provided as the module progresses.